Enneagram Type 5

-Enneagram 5s idolise the innate quality of guidance, also called discriminating intelligence.
+This type idealises the universal inner quality of Guidance (name given by A.H.Almaas).
 The personality constellates around manufacturing this quality.
 How do we embody guidance in the world?
 We are curious and observant, we ask good questions, and we take our areas of interest to the deepest depths, perhaps sometimes isolating ourselves from others in the process, and certainly always minimising intrusions.
 This characteristic feature of Enneagram 5s, Avarice (a fearful withholding of the self), is most evident in the domain of the dominant instinct.

 Names given to Enneagram Type 5